soccertrack/funfacts/README.md

 ### 02. Dot notation and Bracket notation can access/mutate property the same way

-You can access/mutate properties in object using both dot notation and bracket notation.
-Bracket notation is more flexible and allow key to be known at runtime.
-While dot notation is known before time, more direct and should have slight performance advantage.
+In JavaScript, you have two primary methods to access and modify properties of an object: dot notation and bracket notation.

+Dot notation is straightforward and direct, suitable when the key is known in advance.
+It offers a slight performance advantage due to its directness.
+On the other hand, bracket notation provides more flexibility, allowing keys to be determined dynamically at runtime, making it the preferred choice in such cases.

 ```javascript
 let person = new Object();